Updated April 2026

 Document Everything

-Take photos and video of all damage.
+Take photos and video of all damage as soon as you become aware of it.
 Keep written records of dates, communications with tenants, and any evidence.
-For tenant damage, save all correspondence and the original condition report.
+Save the original condition report from the start of the tenancy.

 2

 Contact your insurer as soon as possible.
 Most policies require notification within a specific timeframe.
-For natural disaster claims, the NHC process starts through your insurer.
+Delay in reporting can affect your claim outcome.

 3